Setnor School of Music

 Instructor, Applied Music and Performance (Jazz Piano)

-Chen now serves as a part-time instructor of applied jazz piano lessons and jazz history at the Setnor School of Music.
-Chen previously taught functional jazz piano courses and secondary jazz piano lessons from 2013-2018 when she was assigned as a teaching assistant at the Eastman School of Music.
+Chen now serves as an adjunct instructor of applied jazz piano lessons and jazz history course at the Syracuse University.
+Chen has previously taught functional jazz piano courses and secondary jazz piano lessons from 2013-2018 when she was assigned as a teaching assistant at the Eastman School of Music.
 She also has given a diverse series of clinics, lectures, and master classes around Taiwan and America.

 At the piano, Chen’s delicate, bright, and lyrical creativity impresses the heart of any listener.
 Her understanding of various styles allows her to perform in many different musical settings.
 Her compositions have raised awareness of Taiwanese culture.
 And her deep-felt passion in jazz piano performance today has attracted the attention and praise from audiences in the United States and around the world.

 Chen has collaborated with many famous jazz artists such as Bill Dobbins, Dave Rivello, Rich Thompson, Charles Pillow, Gary Smulyan, Clay Jenkins, Dave Liebmann, and Scott Wendholt.
 She also played at the Rochester International Jazz Festival, Downstairs Cabaret Theatre, WGMC-Jazz90.1 radio station, and many other prominent jazz venues in Taiwan.